ABOUT THE PROJECT

 Plus 15 Pin Map

 Thank you to everyone who provided input on the map during March and April 2021.
 The Plus 15 Network is shown in purple below.
 The coloured pins show the comments people added at specific locations.
 Use the + and – buttons to zoom on the map and click on the pins to see the comments.

 - Orange pin - issues with navigation

-- Green pin - a ‘don’t-miss’ destinations, somewhere you would take a visitor
+- Green pin - a ‘don’t-miss’ destination, somewhere you would take a visitor

-- Blue pin - a memorable landmarks, like the Suncor Centre airplane for example
+- Blue pin - a memorable landmark, like the Suncor Centre airplane for example

 - Brown pin - other locations

 No changes have been made to people's comments but comments with profanity, phone numbers or email addresses were removed.
 It is important to remember that each submission will be visible to everyone so we strongly advise that people do not include personal identifying information.

 Comments are moderated to ensure a productive and respectful environment for everyone.